 If you prefer audio and podcasts:

 - Listen to John Sellars and Kelly Sanders discuss Stoicism on The Philosopher’s Zone podcast [24:30 mins]

 If you’d like to read a short passage from a classic work of philosophy:

 If you’d just like to casually browse a few quotes:

-Unfortunately, there’s only so much you can learn by using free online resources.
+While these resources are a great starting point, there’s only so much you can learn by using free online resources.
 If you want to learn more, check out this list of the Best Books on Stoicism

 The Daily Idea was created to help make learning about philosophy as easy as possible by collecting the best philosophy articles, videos, podcasts, and book recommendations from across the internet and organizing them into one place.
 You can find a collection of links to these resources and recommendations here or try taking the 52 Book Philosophy Challenge.